Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

 For delegators
 --------------

+**Am I in risk of losing my CCDs by staking by delegation?**

+When you delegate, the CCDs do not leave your wallet.
+They are locked there, so you can not spend them, and their value is added to the value of the pool.
+But they never leave your wallet, so they can never be lost.
+So there is no more risk delegating than not delegation.
+The worst thing that can happen is, that the pool stops baking, but stays open, and then you just will not get any rewards.
+If the pool is closed, you will automatically will be transferred to passive delegation.

 **Can I delegate to more than one baker at a time?**
 Yes.
 You can delegate to multiple bakers but an account can only have one delegation.
 To delegate to multiple bakers, you need multiple accounts.